NYLMB · IICRC · Since 2012

 02

-Containment (if over 30 sqft)
+Containment (for jobs over 30 sqft)

 Poly barriers at the attic hatch, negative-air machines vented outside, PPE setup.
+For small surface jobs under 30 sqft, we use targeted HEPA vacuuming without full containment.

 03

-Treat the wood
+Treat the sheathing

 04

-Fix the moisture source
+Fix the ventilation

 05